 OK, so the idea is to gaze into each other’s eyes as you share spoons with a sweet concoction.
 In reality, you might end up bickering over who ate the last marshmallow.
 One of our fave haunts is 2am Dessert Bar in Holland Village.
 With award-winning pastry chef Janice Wong at the helm, expect ever-evolving creations to satisfy the sweetest of teeth.

 OK, we’re calling it – we love a bit of karaoke action!
 It’s a total LOLfest at the best of times, but we think belting out cheesy duets with our other half is a great way to spend an evening.
-Check out these top karaoke spots in Singapore and ready, set, diva!
+Check out these top karaoke spots in Singapore (by the time week 46 comes around, we’re hoping they’ll have reopened).
+Ready, set, diva!

 Throw it back to the era you were born and go dancing to some retro tunes.
-On our next date night, we’ll be hotfooting it to Nineteen80 in Hipsterville, aka Tanjong Pagar.
+We love dancing on our usual date nights, and previously we’d hotfoot it to Nineteen80 in Hipsterville, aka Tanjong Pagar.
 This old-school bar is a shrine to all things ’80s and ’90s, so it’s pure reminiscing fun.
+Sadly it’s closed still right now.
+BUT you can order cocktails and drinks to takeaway, so you can still enjoy the action at home once the kids are down for the night.
 Make like Whitney and dance with somebody who loves you, pronto.

 48. Go indoor climbing